Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: The Estimation and Denoising Procedure

 where $\sigma_{0}, H_{0}$ are the constants in the Bernstein-type concentration condition, Assumption \ref{ass:subexp}.
 Then,

-holds with probability at least $1 - \eta$ ($0 < \eta < 1$).
-Here the randomness is from that of $\cH_{\cK_{t}, m}^{d}$. \end{proposition} This proposition shows that the optimal kernel-based model $\bs_{t}(\cdot; \btheta_{t})$ approximates the desired score function with error less than $\cO(1 / m)$, which guarantees its effectiveness.
-The proof of it is in Supplementary Material \ref{app:proofs in kernel based function}.
-Based on the formulation of $\bs_{t}(\cdot; \btheta_{t})$, the following proposition provides an explicit unbiased estimation of the desired objective \eqref{eq:new complex objective} to be minimized. \begin{proposition} With $\bs_{t}(\bx; \btheta_{t})$ defined in \eqref{eq: kernel model}, an unbiased estimate for the objective \eqref{eq:new complex objective} is
+holds with probability at least $1 - \eta$ ($0 < \eta < 1$), where the randomness is from that of $\cH_{\cK_{t}, m}^{d}$. \end{proposition} This proposition shows that the optimal kernel-based model $\bs_{t}(\cdot; \btheta_{t})$ approximates the desired score function with error of order at most $\cO(1 / m)$, which guarantees its effectiveness.
+Based on the formulation of $\bs_{t}(\cdot; \btheta_{t})$, the following proposition provides an explicit unbiased estimation of the desired objective \eqref{eq:new complex objective} to be minimized. \begin{proposition} Defining $\bs_{t}(\bx; \btheta_{t})$ as in \eqref{eq: kernel model}, an unbiased estimation for the objective \eqref{eq:new complex objective} is